NAHco-code/Custom-Workforce-Manager/README.md

       - button to mark as complete
       - ** ADMIN: button to approve job complete + generate invoice

-TODO:
-- where to put invoice form
-- authentication
-- create components
-  -
-  -
-- connect components + render in App
-- working links in popout menu
-- put button for edit job on job details page + render edit details for that specific job

 TODO / FIX:
 - fix authentication functionality
 - edit job page - render information already stored in job page if there is any + make editable
 - PWA functionality

-CURRENT ASSIGNMENTS:
+TEAM ASSIGNMENTS:

 - Will:
   *Password Auth - using passport npm package[done]
     - auth util:
       - declare logged in user sessionid/user is + type (admin or employee)

 - Corrine:
   * emp and admin dash with if/else functionality